karlielise/Poker/README.md

 ###### 6. If you lose you will here an angry sound like ***argh***
 ###### 7. To reload just press the pop up!
 =======
-# Updated to Include Three of a kind, Two pairs, one pair and full house.
+###### Updated to Include Three of a kind, Two pairs, one pair and full house.
 Work still in progress
-# Add more cards for an even better experience

 >>>>>>> 8261708edad21e166b17c2eae94d22efd87a6ac0